 The forms and elastic shaped bodies in each painting are representations of lucid emotions through different tones of color and texture.
 Some pieces are more lose and other’s restrictive, inviting you to see more of the paintings mood through unveiled messages.
 These are feelings of untold love stories, starry dreams, and uncut documented journeys of the artist’s life through her raw canvas.

-Acrylic on canvas, Rome, Italy 2023 2’ x 3’
+SOLD, Acrylic on canvas, Rome, Italy 2023 2’ x 3’

 Realist mixed media paintings inspired by master painters from the renaissance period of documented couples posing nude in their own living rooms, and bedrooms.